-Oral Bone loss = Loose And Lost Teeth
+Chronic Inflammation And Oral Bone loss Lead to Loose And Lost Teeth

 What Are The Effects Of Gum Disease On The Rest OF My Pet’s Body?

-Why Do Some Veterinarians And All Veterinary Dentists Advise Against Giving Your Pet Wisely Selected Bones To Keep Their Teeth Clean?
+Why Do Some Veterinarians And Almost All Veterinary Dentists Advise Against Giving Your Pet Wisely Selected Bones To Keep Your Pet’s Teeth Clean?